girald02/girald02/README.md

 - 🛠️ Data Engineer focused on building scalable pipelines and automating workflows
 - ☁️ Experienced with Azure, Pentaho, Power BI, and Power Automate
 - 🧱 Skilled in both cloud and on-prem data architectures
-- 📚 Certified in Azure Data Fundamentals (DP-900) | Pursuing DP-203
+- 📚 Azure Data Fundamentals (DP-900) | Pursuing DP-700
 - 🌐 Solid background in Web Development & IT Support
 - 🚀 Lifelong learner, driven by growth and innovation